tkaal/demo-webapp/README.md

 - **nginx**

     nginx is used as a proxy that forwards HTTP requests to the webapp.
-Using nginx in front of webapp helps to keep Flask logic simpler as more complex web server configuration can be handled by nginx.
+Using nginx in front of webapp helps to keep Flask logic simpler as more complex web server configuration can be handled by nginx. nginx is the only container that is reachable from outside of the webapp Docker network as it is bound to the configured host port.
+Communication with other services is contained within webapp Docker network.
 - **webapp**

     webapp is the Python Flask application that handles the API logic. webapp executes various SQL queries based on the incoming HTTP API requests to insert or display information about some application's health. webapp uses PostgreSQL as its database.